kathysledge/smig/docs/getting-started/first-migration.md

 REMOVE FIELD avatar ON TABLE user;
 ```

-**smig** detected only the new field — it won't recreate existing definitions.
+**smig** detected only the new field — it won’t recreate existing definitions.

 Apply it: